ogelbric/shepherd-orf/README.md

 	kubectl vsphere login --server=192.168.0.2 --vsphere-username administrator@vsphere.local --insecure-skip-tls-verify
 	# FDFC.yX30wVqme_x

+13.5) The DNS for the workload network managed by the Supervisor is set to 192.19.189.10.
+We need to change it to use our dnsmasq server on the jumpbox at 192.168.1.1.

+First, on the machine you ran shepctl on, grab the the hostname and password to access vCenter: jq '.outputs.vm["vc.0"]' ${ENVNAME}-access.json
+Go the the hostname (ip, actually) in your browser and login to vCenter as "administrator@vsphere.local" with the password you got from the previous command.
+Go to Workload Management via the hamburger menu on the top left of the browser page.
+Click on the "Supervisors" tab under the "Workload Management" heading in the top, middle of the page.
+Click on the "tkgs-cls" Supervisor to open its details.
+Click on the "Configure" tab in the resulting details page.
+In the tree-view near the "Configure" tab you just clicked, under the "Supervisor" section of the tree, click "Network" In the "Network" page, there are a few expandable sections.
+Click the section called "Workload Network" to expand it Next to the DNS server, you will see the value of "192.19.189.10".
+Click the "Edit" link next to that DNS value.
+Update the DNS server to be 192.168.1.1, and click the "Save" button.

 14) Re-write cluster yaml with new storage class name (yaml is in next step)
 	#